U.S. lawmakers invite divisive Indian Hindu nationalist to visit

 There was no immediate comment from the State Department but Robert Blake, the U.S. Assistant Secretary of State for South and Central Asia, said in February that the United States was not reconsidering its policy towards Modi.

-"Visa decisions for all individuals are grounded in U.S. law and made by the Department of State on a case-by-case basis," said a U.S. State Department spokeswoman.
-"An invitation from a U.S. lawmaker has no bearing on any decision regarding potential visas."

-"This case is no different.
-There has been no change to our visa policy.
-Our longstanding policy with regard to the Chief Minister is that he is welcome to apply for a visa and await a review like any other applicant," she added.
-"I am not going to speculate about what the outcome might be."

-The lawmakers' trip came week after a British foreign minister met Modi in Gujarat, the most high-profile visit by a British official since the country ended its boycott of Modi in October.
-Modi has also been invited to a session of the European Parliament, his website said.
+The lawmakers' trip comes a week after a British foreign minister met Modi in Gujarat, the most high-profile visit by a British official since the country ended its boycott of Modi last October.
+Modi has also been invited to a session of the European Parliament, his website says.

 Diplomats in New Delhi say that given Modi's rising star, it is important for foreign governments to get to know him better.

-(Additional reporting by Annie Banerji, Matthias Williams and Satarupa Bhattacharjya in New Delhi and Arshad Mohammed in Washington; Editing by Nick Macfie)
+(Reporting By Ross Colvin, Annie Banerji, Matthias Williams and Satarupa Bhattacharjya; Editing by Nick Macfie)